arkadianriver/sleepshift/readme.md

   <dt>title</dt>
   <dd>Whatever you wanna call the table.</dd>
   <dt>mytimezonename</dt>
-  <dd>Where you're at.
-Prints a statement below the table with this value.</dd>
+  <dd>Give your own time zone a name.
+Adds this sentence below the table:
+  "The table's times are in the <mytimezonename> time zone."</dd>
   <dt>sleepcolor</dt>
   <dd>So, you don't like slate purple?
 Change it here, maybe something like
   gray "777" or "8a8a8a".</dd>
   <dt>tzhash</dt>
   <dd>The cell with the current GMT (black border) and the cell with the viewer's
-  local time (blue border) are displayed automatically.
-To have other time zones listed at their current hour, list each with a name of your choice and
+  LOCAL time (blue border) are displayed automatically.
+To have other time zones listed at their current hour (say, if you work with a global team), list each zone with a name of your choice and
   <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">its
   hour offset</a>.
   <p>And, sorry, there's no daylight savings feature yet.
 When the time comes,